 Top Four Ways to Help Your ADHD Child

-- How is ADHD Assessed?
+- How Does ADHD Affect School Performance?

 Parents of children with attention deficit hyperactivity disorder (ADHD) know a lot about the breadth of their patience—they've had it tested over and over again trying to deal with the disorganization, the lack of planning, the screaming, the lying, etc...
 What parents might not know is that many of these behaviors are the result of an inability to see past the present through to the future consequences, also called executive dysfunction.